donny/donny.github.io/_posts/2016-08-02-ibm-bluemix-openwhisk.md

 {% endhighlight %}

 All OpenWhisk APIs are protected with HTTP Basic authentication.
 At the moment, OpenWhisk supports only one key per account.
 Be aware that your key would need to be embedded in client-side code making it visible to the public.

+#### OpenWhisk iOS SDK

+OpenWhisk provides an iOS SDK that allows apps to easily invoke actions and fire remote triggers.
+It is written in Swift 2.2 and supports iOS 9 and later versions.
+The SDK can be installed by using Carthage, CocoaPods, or from the source directory.
+We could get started by getting the starter app example, installing the dependencies, and taking a look at the code:

+{% highlight shell %}
+$ mkdir iOS ; cd iOS
+$ wsk sdk install iOS
+$ pod install
+{% endhighlight %}

+Take a look at the `ViewController.swift` file and set the OpenWhisk credentials according to the output of `wsk property get --auth`.